rafabarros95/DL/README.md

-## Here are some private projects on Deep Learning path
+## Here are some insights through projects on Deep Learning path